janko/janko.io/_posts/2013-07-21-speedy-sass-with-import-and-sprockets.md

 Your (re)compilation time should now remind you of Speedy Gonzales.

+## Caveats

+  1. You won't be able to `@extend` accross stylesheets, but [SMACSS][smacss] advises against that anyway.
+Pretty much the only case when you would have to do that is when you want to extend a clearfix class or placeholder. **Solution**: use a clearfix mixin (Bourbon and Compass have one).
+The difference in the amount of generated CSS will be subtle.
+If you don't care about legacy browsers and if there are no fancy box shadows in the container, you can use `overflow: hidden` as a clearfix.
+  2. When you update `import-me`, **all** stylesheets will have to recompile, because they all use it.
+But you won't update it very often anyway and when you do update it, chances are that you probably won't be in such a hurry to see the results on the site.

+There may be more caveats, I only recently started to use this approach.
+You can let me know if you find more.

 ## Conclusion

 This solution may feel somewhat hacky at the beginning, but I think the gain is really worth it.